 It is well-accepted that the conventional management of chronic pain has limited success.

 So, let’s explore an option that I know to be highly effective – which can help reduce pain and reliance on pain medications.

 How yoga and meditation can help

-Yoga and meditation can be helpful in managing not just pain, but also the associated depression and anxiety that comes along with chronic pain.
+Yoga and meditation are two integrative medicine modalities that can be helpful in managing not just chronic pain, but also the associated depression and anxiety that comes along with the condition.
 More than that, it can improve cognitive function deficits associated with chronic pain.
-A recent research done at Stanford University suggests that meditation and breathing practices could be the solution to overcome the opioid crisis.
+Recent research done at Stanford University suggests that meditation and breathing practices could be the solution to overcoming the opioid crisis.

 According to an official of the National Institutes of health, “There is compelling evidence that practicing mind-body techniques such as yoga and meditation can counteract the brain anatomy effects of chronic pain.”

 Neuro-imaging studies have shown that chronic pain can reduce gray matter in the brain.
-Decreased gray matter can lead to memory impairment, emotional problems, and decreased cognitive functioning.
-The practice of yoga can actually increase gray matter in brain.
+Decreased gray matter can lead to memory impairment, nervous system malfunction, emotional problems, and decreased cognitive functioning.
+The practice of yoga can actually increase gray matter in the brain.
 If we can increase our gray matter, we increase our ability to handle pain.